aarontran/snr-filaments/agenda.md

   but doesn't say "why".
 Why shouldn't accelerated particles travel farther back?
 Function of time / remnant evolution?
 * Madura -- 3D reconstruction?
-* We really need to quantify the magnetic damping issue -- can we put a lower bound on the relevant damping scale length, given that it basically can't explain the rim dropoff with energy?

 Main TO-DOs